zevictordantas/mestreschallenge/README.md

 ![GitFy](https://i.imgur.com/mWYeeLs.png)

 This project is setted to fetch from GitHub API.
-After submitting one's username, the app will catch some profile informating and list all user's repositories.
+After submitting one's username, the app will catch profile information and list all user's repositories.

 This project was bootstrapped with create-react-app